 Layer the cut apples and sprinkle with the bread crumbs (or in my case, Panko).
 Keep on layering until you run out of apples.

 Mix the water, molasses and brown sugar together.

 Pour the molasses mixture over the apples and bread crumbs.

 Try to coat all the apples with the mixture.
 Place in the oven and let it bake away until tender.

-Molasses is not a common ingredient in our household (beyond a few cookie recipes and making brown sugar) so honestly, several of my kids didn’t care for this.
+Molasses is not a commonly used ingredient in our household (beyond a few cookie recipes and making brown sugar) so honestly, several of my kids didn’t care for this.
 Had we drizzled it with maple syrup, they probably would have liked it much better.
-Molasses is so strong.
+Molasses just has such a strong flavor.
 Definitely serve this with something like cream, ice cream or something similar as it helps tone down the molasses.
-I will be making it again… because I really liked it.
+I will be making it again… because I really liked it. 🙂